evgenyb/aks-workshops/01-aks-and-k8s-101/readme.md

  * Use `kubectl` to deploy, configure, monitor, update and delete your apps

 Here is the agenda for the workshops:

-Slides
- * Kubernetes introduction
- * AKS introduction
+ * Slides - Kubernetes and AKS introduction
  * Lab-01 - AKS setup (RG, ACR, AKS with ACR interaction)
  * Lab-02 - install kubectl and connect to your cluster
  * Lab-03 - setting up you shell for better AKS/kubectl experience